ejfeldman7/hiking_recommendations/README.md

 ## Deployment
 Datasets, NMF model, and recommendation pipeline were deployed using [Streamlit](https://ejfeldman7-hiking-recommendations-app-4kri38.streamlit.app/), along with a few additional pages for exploring hikes.

+## Organization
+- Data can be found in the folder titled data
+- Pickled copies of the NMF model and TFIDF vectorizer are found in the pickle_barrel
+- The code for the Streamlit application can be found in app.py, along with some utility functions in the utils folder